-- The regulatory approval processes of the FDA, European Medicines Agency ("EMA") and comparable foreign regulatory authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be substantially harmed. - We may be unable to obtain U.S. or foreign regulatory approval and, as a result, unable to commercialize our product candidates. - Our clinical trials may reveal significant adverse events, toxicities or other side effects and may result in a safety profile that could inhibit regulatory approval or market acceptance of any of our product candidates.
+- The regulatory approval processes of the FDA, European Medicines Agency ("EMA") and comparable foreign regulatory authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be substantially harmed. - We have no products approved for commercial sale and have not obtained marketing approvals, manufactured a commercial-scale product or conducted sales and marketing activities necessary for successful product commercialization.
+We may be unable to obtain U.S. or foreign regulatory approval and, as a result, unable to commercialize our product candidates. - Our clinical trials may reveal significant adverse events, toxicities or other side effects and may result in a safety profile that could inhibit regulatory approval or market acceptance of any of our product candidates.